-The Hilton Honors Ascend Card from American Express has a very reasonable annual fee ($95 (Rates & Fees)), and offers Honors Gold status for as long as you have the card, which I’d consider to be one of the most useful mid-tier hotel statuses.
+The Hilton Honors American Express Surpass® Card has a very reasonable annual fee ($95 (Rates & Fees)), and offers Honors Gold status for as long as you have the card, which I’d consider to be one of the most useful mid-tier hotel statuses.
 If you want to earn top tier Diamond status through credit card spend, you can do so by putting $40,000 of spend on the card in a year.

 Anyway, as I’ve explained, there’s quite a bit of value you can get out of 100,000 Hilton Honors points.
 Hilton’s program is pretty close to being revenue based nowadays (except at super high end properties, where you can get outsized value), and 100,000 points will get you roughly $500 towards the cost of a hotel stay.